miguelgarciaarribas/multroaster/README.md

   *  Subtractions (up to 3 digits, two numbers)
   *  Times (in analog format clock).

-The command line version will generate all operations.
+The command line version will generate all possible operations.
 There is also a pyqt based UI that allows you to configure the final operation roaster without modifying the config file manually.
 In order to run it:

 > * create a virtual environment: python3 -m venv venv
 >* activate it: source venv/bin/activate (on mac)